 "Yes, ma'am."

 "Born here?
 Atlanta?"

 "No. Ma'am.
 I'm from a little place south of here, called Lotus."

 "Any children?"

 "No, Ma'am."

 "Married?"

 "No, Ma'am."

 "What church affiliation?
 Any?"

-There's

-"Assembly of God in Lotus but, I..."
+"There's Assembly of God in Lotus but, I..."

 "They jump around?"

 "Ma'am?"

 "Never mind.
 You will be assisting the doctor, you know.
 Did you graduate from high school?"

 "No, ma'am."

 "Can you read?"

 "Yes, ma'am."

 "Count?"

-Oh, yes.
+11Oh, yes.
 I worked a cash register."

 "That's not what I asked you."

 "I can count ma'am."

 "You may not need to.
 I don't really understand or care to my husband's work.
-He is more than a doctor; he is a scientist

-and conducts very important experiments.
+He is more than a doctor; he is a scientist and conducts very important experiments.
 Sarah will show you to your room."

-LAST NAME.
-MONEY?
-THEY CHUCKLE AND ASK THE SAME

-QUESTION: WHO NAMED ME THAT OR IF ANYBODY DID.
-IP I

-MADE IT UP TO MAKE MYSELF FEEL IMPORTANT OR WAS I A

-GAMBLER OR THIEF OR SOME OTHER KIND OF CROOK THEY

-SHOULD WATCH OUT FOR?
-WHEN I TELL THEM MY WHOLE

-NAME, FIRST AND LAST, THEY SCREAM WITH LAUGHTER AND

-SAY: THERE AIN'T NO SUCH THING.
-ALL MONEY IS FAKE.
-NO

-END OF PLEASANT TALK AFTER THAT.
-AND IT'S ENOUGH TO

-KEEP OUR FRIENDSHIP GOING WAY AFTER IT'S DRIED UP JUST
+Passing of the Great Race (1.e.)

 5.

-LAST NAME.
+WOMEN ARE EAGER TO TALK TO ME WHEN THEY HEAR MY LAST NAME.
 MONEY?
 THEY CHUCKLE AND ASK THE SAME QUESTION: WHO NAMED ME THAT OR IF ANYBODY DID.
 IF I MADE IT UP TO MAKE MYSELF FEEL IMPORTANT OR WAS I A GAMBLER OR THIEF OR SOME OTHER KIND OF CROOK THEY SHOULD WATCH OUT FOR?
 WHEN I TELL THEM MY WHOLE NAME, FIRST AND LAST, THEY SCREAM WITH LAUGHTER AND SAY: THERE AIN'T NO SUCH THING.
 ALL MONEY IS FAKE.
 NO END OF PLEASANT TALK AFTER THAT AND IT'S ENOUGH TO KEEP OUR FRIENDSHIP GOING WAY AFTER IT'S DRIED UP JUST SO THEY CAN MAKE LAME JOKES: HEY, MONEY, HOW YOU MAKING IT?
 HEY, MONEY!
 GOT SOME?
 MONEY, COME ON OVER HERE.
 YOU OWE ME.

 TRUTHFULLY, OTHER THAN A FEW QUICK OPPORTUNITIES, I'VE KNOWN ONLY FOUR WOMEN.
 THREE OF THEM WERE SERIOUS RELATIONSHIPS AND I LIKED THE SMALL BREAKABLE THING INSIDE EACH ONE.
 WHATEVER THEIR PERSONALITY, SMARTS OR LOOKS, SOMETHING SOFT LAY INSIDE EACH.
 LIKE A BIRD'S BREASTBONE, SHAPED AND CHOSEN TO WISH ON.
 A LITTLE V, THINNER THAN BONE AND BARELY HINGED, THAT I COULD BREAK WITH A FOREFINGER IF I WANTED TO, BUT NEVER DID.
 WANT TO, I MEAN.
 KNOWING IT WAS THERE, HIDING FROM ME, WAS ENOUGH.